 With the Digital Care-Call, the patient can make specific calls via a tablet by the bed and instantly receive the reply that the call has been heard.
 It is especially beneficial at isolation wards but could also serve a purpose at regular bed units, as it gives the patient peace of mind and the personnel fewer interruptions.

-Digital Care-Call has received 246,000 kr. from the Innovation Fund at OUH.
-It has been introduced at the bed unit of Department S and the Medical Cardiological Department at Svendborg Hospital.
+Digital Care-Call has received DKK 246,000 from the Innovation Fund at OUH.
+It has been introduced at the bed unit of Department S and the Department of Internal Medicine and Acute Medicine at Svendborg Hospital.

 Read more about the Digital Care-Call here.